dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 //Open issues
 //- specify error codes

-The ICRC-7 is a standard for the base implementation of Non-Fungible Tokens (NFTs) on the [Internet Computer](https://internetcomputer.org).
+The ICRC-7 is the base standard for the implementation of Non-Fungible Tokens (NFTs) on the [Internet Computer](https://internetcomputer.org).

+// FIX Do we want to make a hard line wrap in the source?

 ## Data